Azure/acs-demos/README.md

   * logging_base - the container on which all other containers are based
   * simulate_logging - a container that simluates a period of logging activity, writes log items into the queue
   * rest_enqueue - provides a REST API for adding messages to the queue
   * analyze_logs - reads log queue and creates summary log data
   * microscaling - an autoscaler that scales te analyer up and down depending on the amount of work needed
+  * web - a simple Web UI that shows the status of the queue and summary table.
+If the master-proxy is also available this page will also show the management UI for the cluster.
+  * master-proxy - an INSECURE proxy that allows access to the cluster masters without an SSH tunnel (use http://YOUR_FQDN:8080)
   * cli - a simple CLI tool for working with the data produced by the simulateion and he analyzer

 At present it uses Azure Storage Queues and Tables.